-MLT’s assist members of the health-care team in caring for patients by analyzing clinical specimens using instruments such as microscopes, computers and complex laboratory equipment.
+Medical Laboratory Technicians (MLT’s) assist members of the health-care team in caring for patients by analyzing clinical specimens.
+MLT’s use instruments such as microscopes, computers and complex laboratory equipment to analyze patient specimens.

 95% of Mount Aloysius College Medical Laboratory Technician program graduates are either employed in the field of medical laboratory science or continuing their education.Clinical Sites